New Work: Your Essential Guide To The Future of Work

 - Connecting your team to the mission and purpose

-- Staying aware of any problems developing while building trust and a close work community
+- Staying aware of any problems developing while building trust and a close workplace community

 - Taking advantage of the knowledge of your whole workplace to adapt faster and make better decisions